HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 |provider_1.mapIdentityToRegistryUser	|true|

 !!! note
     Make sure to replace the <HOSTNAME> and <CLIENT_SECRET> placeholders with your respective details.
 The client secret is available through your IdP client configuration.
-Also ensure other properties match your environment configuration, i.e. the path filter matches your DX context, the OIDC URLs match your IdP endpoint structure, the right client id is being used etc.
+Also, ensure other properties match your environment configuration.
+For example, the path filter matches your DX context, the OIDC URLs match your IdP endpoint structure, and the right client id is used.

-3. Click **Apply** and **OK** button.
+3. Click **Apply** and **OK**.
 To continue the changes, click **Save** link directly to the master configuration in the alert message.

 ## Updating WAS security properties

 Some custom properties have to be updated to match the OIDC TAI config and its expected behavior.
 To do, go to **Security > Global security > Custom properties**.

-- Delete the property `com.ibm.websphere.security.DeferTAItoSSO` if it exists.
-Later, add or update the following properties:
+1. Delete the property `com.ibm.websphere.security.DeferTAItoSSO` if it exists.

+2. Add or update the following properties:

 |Name|Value|
 |-----|----|